Skip to main content

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-A fix is in development that will enforce strict same-origin validation, remove trust in the client-supplied fix-origin header, require a SameSite=Strict; HttpOnly connection-token cookie for access, and sanitize terminal creation options.
-Until a fix is released, users should apply strong external authentication controls and avoid exposing Theia instances to untrusted networks or browsers.
+A fix is in development that will enforce same-origin validation by default, remove reliance on the client-supplied fix-origin header, require HTTP and WebSocket access to be gated by a SameSite=Strict; HttpOnly connection-token cookie, and sanitize shell terminal creation options.
+Until a fix is released, users should apply strong external authentication controls and avoid exposing Theia instances to untrusted networks or users.

 Pro Console: star threats, build custom feeds, automate alerts via Slack, email & webhooks.Upgrade to Pro